What is Paid Search Advertising? PPC Beginners Guide

 Step 8: Launch your ads

-It usually takes a few hours for ads to begin displaying, providing you with a quicker opportunity to analyze results in your paid search accounts.
+Ads usually begin displaying in a few hours, providing you with a quicker opportunity to analyze results in your paid search accounts.

-You can pause your paid search ad campaigns anytime to accommodate new promotions, change your budget, or discontinue old campaigns.
+You can pause your paid search ad campaigns at any time to accommodate new promotions, change your budget, or discontinue old campaigns.

 What common mistake do businesses often make when implementing a paid search campaign?